UnPourTous/react-native-search-list/README.md

 ## Usage

-To Use SearchList, need a array of object as data source,and each object has searchStr property, eample code are put in `./entry.js`.
+To Use SearchList, you will need an array of objects as the data source, and each object has to have a searchStr property, example code is in `./entry.js`.

 ```js
 export default class example extends Component {